 In case you haven’t heard, consumers spend a lot of time on social media.
 The average consumer will spend five years on social media over their lifetime.
 As a society we now go to social for almost everything, including customer service.
 In short, companies know they cannot afford to ignore social media, so most have accounts on the major platforms.
 But what comes next?
-How can your company most effectively use social to augment its customer service?
+How can your company most effectively create social media best practices in order to augment its customer service?

 Quick Response Time